-- Five Essential Practices of School Leadership Framework - U. S. Virgin Islands Principal Evaluation Guidebook - U.S. Virgin Islands Principal Portfolio Guidebook - U.S. Virgin Islands Principal Evaluator's Manual for the Instructional Feedback Observation - U.S. Virgin Islands Principal Evaluator's Toolkit for the Instructional Feedback Observation - VAL-ED Technical Manual
+- Five Essential Practices of School Leadership Framework - U. S. Virgin Islands Principal Evaluation Guidebook - U.S. Virgin Islands Principal Portfolio Guidebook - U.S. Virgin Islands Evaluator's Manual for the Instructional Feedback Observation

 These documents, as well as other resources, are available on the VIDE EES web portal at http://tle.vide.vi.
 All required forms and resources, including checklists and guiding questions are provided at the end of this document to help facilitate the process.